willfaught/paige/README.md

 or for pages with `paige.pages.schemas`, at the site or page level.
 A base schema can be specified for site schemas with `paige.site.base_schema`, and for page schemas with `paige.page.base_schema`.

+HTML microdata is generated from the page parameters if the non-property attributes are specified in `paige.page.microdata`.

 ## Layouts